majkinetor/au/README.md

 - Sugar functions for Chocolatey package maintainers.
 - Update single package or any subset of previously created AU packages with a single command.
 - Multithread support when updating multiple packages.
-- Send full command output to specified email in the case of errors.
+- Plugin system for integrations with the few integrated plugins to send email notifications, save results to gist and push updated packages to git repository.

 ## Installation